 How Can Pet Parents Notice Diabetes in Cats?

 Lack of insulin prevents the cells from absorbing glucose, and the excess glucose in the body of your cat makes him thirsty.
 The kidneys filter out this excess glucose, that carries water with it, making your cat lose more water through urination.

 Eating more and still losing weight

-A diabetic cat cannot consume the calories he ingests as energy and so will break down fat and muscle tissue for that purpose.
-Diabetic cats usually have a voracious appetite and eat a lot of food but would lose weight also at the same time.
+A diabetic cat cannot consume the calories it ingests as energy and so will break down fat and muscle tissue for that purpose.
+Cats with diabetes usually have a voracious appetite and eat a lot of food but would lose weight also at the same time.

 Lethargy and weakness

 The cat will have less energy if he cannot use the calories he is taking in.
 Your cat may become weak and lazy and lose muscle mass.
 Your kitty may also prefer sleeping more than playing.

 Vomiting may be an indication of the waste building up in the body as the body breaks fats for energy.